Asymptotic Improvements of Lower Bounds for the Least Common Multiples of Arithmetic Progressions: Asymptotics for Large

-Now, we set noting that $\newk$ is with $O(1)$ of~$k^*$ for all~$n$.
-We set hence if we take $k=\newk$ in~\eqref{nicebound}, the ratio of the terms in the binomial coefficient will equal $\ratio+1$.
-For ease of notation, we also denote so that the binomial coefficient in~\eqref{nicebound} with~$k=\newk$ is By Stirling's formula,~\eqref{stirmeplease} is asymptotic to It follows that our lower bound is asymptotic to The exponential part of~\eqref{asbound} is
+Now, we set noting that $\newk$ is within $O_{u_0,r}(1)$ of~$k^*$ for all~$n$.
+We set so that if we take $k=\newk$ in~\eqref{nicebound}, the ratio of the terms in the binomial coefficient equals $\ratio+1$.
+For ease of notation, we also denote so that the binomial coefficient in~\eqref{nicebound} with~$k=\newk$ is By Stirling's formula,~\eqref{stirmeplease} is It follows that our lower bound is asymptotic to The exponential part of~\eqref{asbound} is